awks888/goodreads-nlb/README.md

-# React Chrome Extension Boilerplate

-## Getting Started

-1. `npm i` to install dependancies
+**
+# How to Install

+## 1. Generate Production Build

-2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
+1. `npm run build` to generate a minimized production build in the `dist` folder
-3. `npm i --save-dev <package_name>` to install new packages
+2. ZIP the entire `dist` folder (e.g. `dist.zip`)
+3. Publish the ZIP file on the Chrome Web Store Developer Dashboard!

-## Loading The Chrome Extension
+## 2. Loading the Chrome Extension

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Toggle on `Developer mode` in the top right corner
 3. Click `Load unpacked`
 4. Select the entire `dist` folder

-# Important Initial Steps

-1. `git init` to start a new git repo for tracking your changes, do an initial base commit with all the default files
-2. Update `package.json`, important fields include `author`, `version`, `name` and `description`
-3. Update `manifest.json`, important fields include `version`, `name` and `description`
-4. Update `webpack.commmon.js`, the title in the `getHtmlPlugins` function should be your extension name

-# Production Build

-1. `npm run build` to generate a minimized production build in the `dist` folder
-2. ZIP the entire `dist` folder (e.g. `dist.zip`)
-3. Publish the ZIP file on the Chrome Web Store Developer Dashboard!

-## Important Default Boilerplate Notes

-- Folders get flattened, static references to images from HTML do not need to be relative (i.e. `icon.png` instead of `../static/icon.png`)
-- Importing local ts/tsx/css files should be relative, since Webpack will build a dependancy graph using these paths
-- Update the manifest file as per usual for chrome related permissions, references to files in here should also be flattened and not be relative
+# How to Use Goodreads-NLB

+1. Be sure to pin the extension icon in your toolbar.
+2. Go to any Goodreads book page (e.g. https://www.goodreads.com/book/show/44767458-dune) and click on the icon to search
+3. Popup will show you list of relevant titles in NLB.
+Click on the ones you're interested to check availability.
+4. Configure your favourite libraries through the options page.
+Libraries that you do not save as your favourites will never show up in the popup.